 Soil that is loamy or slightly sandy is better draining (and more acidic) than clay soil.
 If you do find you have clay or alkaline soil, consider using sand or compost to amend it and lower the pH, making it more suitable for growing strawberries.

 For strawberries planted in the ground, you can create more drainage by planting them in mounds or in raised beds.

-For strawberries in pots or containers, the best ways to promote drainage is by using a container with enough holes and use soil that is loose and rich.
+For strawberries in pots or containers, the best way to promote drainage is by using a container with enough holes and using soil that is loose and rich.

 After addressing the soil’s drainage, mulching and amending the soil with compost will significantly improve water retention without causing overwatering.

 Strawberries can start to get yellow leaves if the weather is getting too hot or cold—usually above 80ºF or below 60ºF.